Probabilistic logic of quantum observations: Concluding remarks

 \section{Concluding remarks}

 Probabilistic reasoning about quantum observability was introduced into classical propositional logic by developing the logic $\PLQO$.
-This logic keeps the classical propositional connectives and is a generalization of the work in~\cite{pmat:acs:05}, by reasoning about incompatibility of observables (in~\cite{pmat:acs:05} all observables were assumed to be compatible).

-The semantics of $\PLQO$ was given by quantum structures each one composed by a Hilbert space representing the quantum system together with a unit vector representing the current state plus the interpretation of each propositional symbol as a propositional quantum variable.
+The semantics of $\PLQO$ was given by quantum structures each one composed by a Hilbert space representing the quantum system together with a unit vector representing the current state plus the interpretation of each propositional symbol as a propositional quantum variable over a diagonizable and bounded observable.
 The logic was axiomatized by relying on the decidable theory of real closed ordered fields and shown to be strongly sound and weakly complete.
 Furthermore, $\PLQO$ was proved to be a conservative extension of classical propositional logic (modulo a suitable translation).
 The epistemic nature of the observability operator $\lO$ was discussed.
 Although $\lO$ satisfies at least in part some epistemic properties, it is of a different nature of other quantum-like epistemic operators, like for instance those in~\cite{sme:10}, defined for different purposes.

+Concerning future work, we intend to extend the logic to cope with unbounded operators.
+Moreover, we intend to investigate the consequence of discarding the assumption that simultaneous measurements imply compatibility of observables.

-Concerning future work, it seems worthwhile to investigate other meta-properties of $\PLQO$ starting with decidability and complexity of the decision problem.
+Furthermore, it seems worthwhile to study other meta-properties of $\PLQO$ starting with decidability and complexity of the decision problem.
 We expect this complexity to be much lower than the complexity of $\RCOF$ theoremhood since we only need to recognize $\RCOF$ theorems of a very simple clausal form.

 Strong completeness of the $\PLQO$ axiomatization is not possible because $\reals$ is an Archimedean real closed ordered field which led to a non compact entailment.
 Relaxing the semantics may open the door to establishing strong completeness.